-Northern Corn Leaf Blight and Southern Corn Leaf Blight
+Northern Corn Leaf Blight

-Northern and Southern Corn Leaf Blight are both present in the Glades and will probably remain so throughout the next several months.
+Northern Corn Leaf Blight is present in the Glades and will probably remain so throughout the next several months.
 Northern corn leaf blight caused by the fungus Exserohilum turcicum is one of the most important sweet corn disease in southern Florida causing significant losses some years.
-Southern corn leaf blight (SCLB) is a fungal disease of corn caused by the plant pathogen Bipolaris maydis.